marcgg/marcgg.github.com/_posts/2012-10-22-custom-slider-ios-rubymotion.md

 you often end up alone with your code.
 That's why I figured I would contribute my share of blog posts on the subject!
 Hopefully it’ll help out some people.

-Keep in mind that while I’m well versed in Ruby, I’m quite new to Rubymotion so I might make some mistakes... so please comment if I do and I’ll fix the article as soon as possible.
+Keep in mind that while I’m well versed in Ruby, I’m quite new to RubyMotion so I might make some mistakes... so please comment if I do and I’ll fix the article as soon as possible.
 The project is also evolving a lot, therefore while this article works perfectly today, it might not be the case in a few months.

 With all that in mind, let's get started shall we?